16+

 Why do we listen to preflight safety briefings for the umpteenth time: what to do in case of ditching, how to inflate a life jacket and blow the whistle?
 Why do we practice running to the lifeboats on a cruise so that we know in an emergency which lifeboat is ours, where to find it and how to put on our life vests?
 And why do we not prepare in advance for a potential bankruptcy?
 It may be just around the corner, especially after yet another economic crisis.

-One should always prepare for bankruptcy by running ‘command-post exercises’ or ‘management games’, just as the military officers run simulations on maps or in a giant sandbox, recreating the terrain of the eventual theatre of operation.
-It is crucial to keep drilling who will do what when the inevitable bankruptcy first starts gently knocking on the window and then bangs on all the doors.
+One should always prepare for bankruptcy by running ‘command-post exercises’ or ‘management games’, just as military officers run simulations on maps or in a giant sandbox, recreating the terrain of the eventual theatre of operation.
+It is crucial to keep drilling who will do what when unavoidable bankruptcy first starts gently knocking on the window and then bangs on all the doors.
 Check the lifeboats and life jackets, make sure the oxygen cylinders are full and the parachute is properly packed.
-If bankruptcy cannot take you by surprise, there will be no panic, no psychological tsunami.
+If bankruptcy doesn’t take you by surprise, there will be no panic, and no psychological tsunami.

 SECTION 5.
 CENTRIFUGAL FORCE